Skulltrail192/One-Core-API-Binaries/README.md

 Welcome to One-Core-API binaries!

-Here you can found binaries of One-Core-API project.
+Here you can find installable binaries of One-Core-API.
 It's compatible with Windows Server 2003 SP2, Windows XP SP3 and Windows XP x64 SP2.
-You can do amazing things installing binaries.
+You can do amazing things by installing these binaries.

 Now we will describe folders present on this repository:
 - Packages (x86 and x64, each subfolder contain folder what binaries are placed, and each folder is a installer.